 The Friends of Lake Griffin State Park needs volunteers to help our membership, events and other committees.

-Lead kayak and canoe tours.
+Become a Florida State Parks kayak and canoe guide.
 We will train you.

 Help us with basic construction and repairs, brush clearing, and other minor projects.